lyokha/vim-publish-helper/README.md

 very minimal settings.
 When vimhl.hs finds this file it runs vim with options *--noplugin -u $HOME/.vimrc.pandoc*.
-As soon as plugins are turned off .vimrc.pandoc must source at least plugins publish\_helper and TOhtml (for producing HTML documents).
+As soon as plugins are turned off .vimrc.pandoc must source at least plugins publish\_helper and TOhtml (for producing HTML documents, but since version 0.6 of this plugin this is not necessary).
 Here is an example of good .vimrc.pandoc contents:

 ```vim
 syntax on